gedankenstuecke/gedankenstuecke.github.com/about.md

 Bastian is an avid fan of Open \(Source\|Access\|Science\|Culture\|.\*\) and is convinced that basically everything is better if you add *open* in front of it.
 He co-founded [openSNP](https://opensnp.org) – a crowdsourced/*citizen* science open data project that puts personal genetics data into the public domain – in 2011.
 He also acts as the *Director of Research* for [Open Humans](https://openhumans.org) – a non-profit that provides digital and social infrastructure around personal-data driven citizen science and self-research.

 In the pre-pandemic days he traveled a lot and liked it.
 Beyond his interest in [data driven self-improvement](/quantifiedself/) he is also interested in *Do It Yourself Biology*.

 ---

 **Contact**<br/>
 Bastian Greshake Tzovaras<br/>
-_CRI Research_<br/>
+36a Woolwich Road<br/>
-8bis Rue Charles V<br/>
+London SE10 0JU<br/>
-75004 Paris, France
+United Kingdom

 mail: bgreshake@gmail.com <br/>